Fukurogura Station

 Fukurogura Station (袋倉駅, Fukurogura-eki) is a passenger railway station in the village of Tsumagoi, Gunma Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Fukurogura Station is a station on the Agatsuma Line, and is located 49.3 rail kilometers from the opposing terminus of the line at Shibukawa Station.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
-There is no station buildings and station is unattended.
+There are no station buildings and station is unattended.

 History

 Fukurogura Station was opened on 7 March 1971.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.